Nova Scotia reports 126 cases of COVID-19 Sunday

 Atlantic Canada case numbers

-- Newfoundland and Labrador reported one new case on Thursday for four known active cases.
+- Newfoundland and Labrador reported nine new cases on Sunday for a total of 85 active cases.
+One person is in hospital.